XP-NETWORK/new-wiki/docs/Multibridge/overview-and-structure.md

 We have developed the first and only cross-chain NFT Bridge which enables the exchange of NFTs between the following chains, with more to follow:

-* Avalanche
+- Avalanche
-* Binance Smart Chain
+- Binance Smart Chain
-* Elrond
+- Elrond
-* Ethereum
+- Ethereum
-* Fantom
+- Fantom
-* Huobi ECO (HECO) Chain
+- Huobi ECO (HECO) Chain
-* Polygon
+- Polygon
-* Tron
+- Tron
-* Quigon
+- XP.NETWORK

-The Quigon's multi-chain bridge facilitates the seamless transfer of NFTs between all of the aforementioned mainnets.
+The XP.NETWORK's multi-chain bridge facilitates the seamless transfer of NFTs between all of the aforementioned mainnets.
 This accomplishment proves that interoperability between Ethereum Virtual Machine-based chains and WASM-VM-based chains is not only possible, but is also on the verge of being operational.

 <hr/>